CyberHeroRS/writeups/TFC/lumapci/README.md

 ![luma_mmio_read](luma_mmio_read.png)

-Continuing with analysis on `luma_mmio_read` function, in similar fashion we can compare with edu implementation.
+Continuing with our analysis on `luma_mmio_read` function, in similar fashion we can compare with the edu implementation.

 ```c
 static uint64_t edu_mmio_read(void *opaque, hwaddr addr, unsigned size)